m3rone/busfs-server/README.md

 ---
 ### Installation
-After you install, the username and password will be `admin`.
-You may change it if you wish in the `app.py` file.
-Additionally, it will run on `0.0.0.0:6798`.
-That also can be changed in the `app.py` file.
+After you install, the username and password will be generated randomly and you can find and edit them and host and port settings in the config.ini file.

 From Codeberg
 1. Install `git`, and `python3`.